Economy of Iran: Inflation

-The current account
+Public finances

 Iran had an estimated $110 billion in foreign reserves in 2011 and balances its external payments by pricing oil at approximately $75 per barrel.
 As of 2013, only $30 to $50 billion of those reserves are accessible because of current sanctions.
 Iranian media has questioned the reason behind Iran's government non-repatriation of its foreign reserves before the imposition of the latest round of sanctions and its failure to convert into gold.
 As a consequence, the Iranian rial lost more than 40% of its value between December 2011 and April 2012.

 Iran's external and fiscal accounts reflect falling oil prices in FY 2012, but remain in surplus.
 The current account was expected to reach a surplus of 2.1% of GDP in FY 2012, and the net fiscal balance (after payments to Iran's National Development Fund) will register a surplus of 0.3% of GDP.
 In 2013 the external debts stood at $7.2 billion down from $17.3 billion in 2012.
 Overall fiscal deficit is expected to deteriorate to 2.7% of GDP in FY 2016 from 1.7% in 2015.
 Money in circulation reached $700 billion in March 2020 (based on the 2017 pre-devaluation exchange rate), thus furthering the decline of the Iranian rial and rise in inflation.

-The Iranian Rial
+Iranian rial

 The Iranian rial has continually lost value, especially since the 2010s.
 The currency was roughly 70 rials per US dollar before 1979; after the revolution and war, it fell to ~1,700 rials/USD by 1990s, and kept sliding.
 Following the U.S. withdrawal from the nuclear deal (2018) and sanctions, the rial's decline accelerated: the free-market exchange rate crossed 300,000 rials/USD in 2020, then 600,000 by late 2022, and hit 1,000,000 rials per USD in early 2025 – a psychological milestone of 1 million.
 Authorities periodically attempted currency reforms, e.g., banning exchange shops, unifying rates, or proposing to cut four zeros from the currency, but the underlying pressures of limited foreign exchange and excess money supply have kept the rial weak.
 By 2025, Iran's currency and inflation problems were severe enough that even basic goods saw rapid price rises, sparking protests over living costs.
-Subsidy reforms (such as cutting the subsidized currency for imports in 2022) also led to jumps in prices of staples like bread and medicine.
+Subsidy reforms led to jumps in prices of staples like bread and medicine.